mbari-org/vars-annotation/docs/BUILD.md

-# How to build vars-annotation
+# Building from Source Code

-__Note__: We primarily develop on _macOS_ and these build instructions reflect that.
+__Note__: This project can be built on macOS, Linux, and Windows (We actually tested all of them).
+We primarily develop on _macOS_ and these build instructions reflect that.
 They should be essentially identical on Linux.

 ## Set up